asteroid-team/asteroid/egs/demask/README.md

 less than a week before the challenge's deadline, ran into technical issues for generating the training data but didn't quit !
 - We've adapted PyTorch's sphinx template to create [our beautiful docs](https://mpariente.github.io/asteroid/).
-- We've made our very own :heart_eyes: [landing page](https://asteroid-team.github.io/) :heart_eyes: and we love it.
+- We've made our very own [landing page](https://asteroid-team.github.io/) and we love it.
 - We've gathered [more than 20 contributors](https://github.com/mpariente/asteroid/graphs/contributors) from both academia and industry.
 - We opened a [leaderboard in PapersWithCode](https://paperswithcode.com/sota/speech-separation-on-wsj0-2mix) and we see new entries all the time.